Preston5789/Stock_Regression_Algorithm/README.md

 api_secret = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
 ```

-Choose which stocks you want to monitor for trade activity
+Choose which stocks you want to monitor for trade activity.
+Place this into the stock_connect file.
 ```
 tickerlist = ['bnbeth@ticker', 'neoeth@ticker','bateth@ticker', 'xlmeth@ticker','zrpeth@ticker',
               'zrxeth@ticker', 'adaeth@ticker','kmdeth@ticker', 'naveth@ticker','enjeth@ticker',
               'knceth@ticker', 'rlceth@ticker','rcneth@ticker', 'evxeth@ticker','icxeth@ticker']
 ```

+Once stock_connect has all the parameters, run the stock_plots function.
 ### Going From Simulation to Actual Selling

 The Jesus int controlls whether the script sends the sell command to the API.
 Set to zero for simulation.
 Set to 1 for active trading.